-This unit is manufactured with a 7mm decking material.
-Proper care and routine maintenance of your roof is necessary for trouble-free perfromance.
+Your Mountain Aire comes with either a Fiberglass or "Brite Tech" roof.
+Proper care and routine maintenance of your roof is necessary for trouble-free performance.
 See Chapter 9 for cleaning instructions.
-A ladder is installed on your coach to assist you in gaining access to the roof for routine inspections and maintenance.
+A ladder may be installed on your coach to assist you in gaining access to the roof for routine inspections and maintenance.